Make Beef Wellington on a Budget with Butcher's Secret Cut!

 This recipe calls for frozen puff pastry, although you can make your own if you like.

-For frozen puff pastry, you really have two choices: the readily available kind made with oils and the gourmet kind made with butter.
+For frozen puff pastry, you have two choices: the readily available kind made with oils and the gourmet kind made with butter.
 Pepperidge Farm Puff Pastry is available everywhere for $5-$6.
 It produces a very nice Wellington.
-Whole Foods sells DuFour, an all-butter version of puff pastry, for $11.
+Whole Foods and other gourmet groceries sell DuFour, an all-butter puff pastry version, for $11 in Florida.
 The kind you serve is up to you.
 I personally use and love Pepperidge Farm's pastry, but I used an all-butter version when I took the pictures for this blog.
 Both work great.
 Real butter is just heavenly, however.
-(We miss you, Julia Child)
+(We miss you, Julia Child!)

 Prosciutto

-You will need 3-4 ounces of prosciutto or Parma ham to make a proper Wellington.
+To make a proper Wellington, you will need 3-4 ounces of prosciutto or Parma ham.
 Aldi sells a true Italian version for under $4, which comes with six slices.
 You can find cheap prosciutto at Costco and other warehouse clubs.
-Try to find a real Italian version, but use thinly cut ham.
+Try to find a real Italian version, but you can use any thinly cut ham.

 Pate

-J. Kenji Lopez-Alt on Serious Eats advocates for using foie gras to enhance Beef Wellington and truffles, if you can afford them (which is rare, as they are typically only accessible to high-end restaurants).
+J. Kenji Lopez-Alt on Serious Eats advocates for using foie gras to enhance Beef Wellington.
+He also recommends using truffles, if you can afford them (seriously, who can afford truffles, as they are typically only accessible to high-end restaurants).
 Many other chefs recommend adding pâté to the mushroom mixture.
 I found a frozen pâté with truffles for $5, which is more than enough to make this recipe.
 Wild Fork Foods sells this, although inexpensive pate is available everywhere.
-I have also made the dish using homemade chicken liver pate, which can be made very inexpensively.
+I have also made the dish using homemade chicken liver pate, which can be made inexpensively.
 Pate or foie gras is optional— your Wellington will be fine without it, but it will be something truly sublime with good pate.
 If you're feeling particularly fancy, Wild Fork sells humanely produced foie gras from New York for under $10.

 Mushrooms and Shallots

-Use any type of mushroom you like.
-On the day I took these photos, I had Baby Bella, white button, and fresh Shitake mushrooms in the refrigerator.
-I used a mixture and it was amazing.
-You can get a good result using 12-16 oz. of any common mushroom at Aldi, Walmart, or your local grocery.
+Use any mushroom you like.
+The day I took these photos, I had Baby Bella, white button, and fresh Shitake mushrooms in the refrigerator.
+I used a mixture, and the result was amazing.
+You can get a good result using 12-16 oz. of any common mushroom at Aldi, Walmart, or your local grocery store.
 In my local Aldi, these mushrooms are around $4 per pound.
 You can use dried mushrooms by soaking them in water and reconstituting them.

-Your local Asian grocery is a great place to find inexpensive shallots, as is Sprouts grocery.
+If you can find shallots, try to use them.
+Your local Asian grocery or Sprouts grocery is a great place to find inexpensive shallots.
 If you can't find shallots, use finely chopped scallions or green onions instead.

 Other Ingredients

 J. Kenji Lopez-Alt suggests using a sheet or two of phyllo dough to prevent the meat juices from making the puff pastry soggy.
-I like this method and its faster than making a crepe and is more effective.
+I like this method, and it's faster and more effective than making a crepe.
 You can find frozen phyllo dough everywhere.
-Thaw enough to get 1-2 sheets and cover them while you are preparing.
-Return the unused product to the freezer--you will need it at some point if you love baklova!
+Thaw enough to get 1-2 sheets and cover them while preparing.
+Return the unused product to the freezer—you will need it at some point if you love baklava!

 Kitchen Gear

-You really only need a little butcher's twice, a good knife, some plastic wrap, and a meat thermometer to make this recipe.
-You can cook Wellington on a foil-lined baking sheet or on a rack over a baking pan.
+To make this recipe, you only need a little butcher's twine, a good knife, some plastic wrap, and a meat thermometer.
+You can cook Wellington on a foil-lined baking sheet or a rack over a baking pan.

 Preparation Steps for Beef Wellington on a Budget